wkentaro/gdown/README.md

 ## FAQ

-### I get 'Permission Denied' error.
+### I get a 'Permission Denied' error.

 Have you made sure you set the file permission to 'Anyone with Link'?

-### I set the permission 'Anyone with Link', but still can't download.
+### I set the permission 'Anyone with Link', but I still can't download.

 Google restricts access to a file when the download is concentrated.
 If you can still access to the file from your browser, downloading cookies file might